Islamic State's Baghdadi: a trail of horror and death

 He was forced to travel incognito in ordinary cars or farm pick-up trucks between hideouts on both sides of the border, escorted only by his driver and two bodyguards.

-The region is familiar territory to his men.
+The region was familiar territory to his men.
 It was the hotbed of the Sunni insurgency against first the U.S. forces in Iraq and then the Shi’ite-led governments that took over the country.

-Fearing assassination or betrayal, he has not been able to use phones and trusted only a handful of couriers to communicate with his two main Iraqi aides, Iyad al-Obaidi, his defense minister, and Ayad al-Jumaili, his security chief.
+Fearing assassination or betrayal, he was not able to use phones and trusted only a handful of couriers to communicate with his two main Iraqi aides, Iyad al-Obaidi, his defense minister, and Ayad al-Jumaili, his security chief.

-The two have been believed to be among the likely candidates for his succession, but Jumaili was killed in April 2017 and Obaidi’s whereabouts are unknown.
+The two had been believed to be among the likely candidates to succeed Baghdadi, but Jumaili was killed in April 2017 and Obaidi’s whereabouts are unknown.

-In any case, their military background and lack of religious credentials mean that any of Baghdadi’s deputies would struggle to inherit his claims to be caliph if he has been killed.
+In any case, their military background and lack of religious credentials mean that any of Baghdadi’s deputies would struggle to inherit his claims to be caliph.

-Reporting by Parisa Hafezi, Ahmed Rasheed, Khalil Ashawi, Ahmed Aboulenein, Raya Jalabi, Tom Perry; Editing by Samia Nakhoul and Frances Kerry
+Reporting by Parisa Hafezi, Ahmed Rasheed, Khalil Ashawi, Ahmed Aboulenein, Raya Jalabi, Tom Perry; Editing by Samia Nakhoul, Frances Kerry and Alex Richardson